 Revised: February 8, 2022

-Accepted:
+Accepted: June 4, 2022Published online:

-Published online:

 Abstract

 Multi-session transarterial chemoembolization (TACE) is usually needed for the treatment of intermediate-stage hepatocellular carcinoma (HCC), but it may not always have a positive influence on prognosis due to high heterogeneity of HCC.
 To avoid ineffective repeated TACE, the concept of TACE failure/refractoriness has been proposed by several organizations and is being addressed using tyrosine kinase inhibitors.
 The concept of TACE failure/refractoriness is controversial due to ambiguous definitions and low evidence-based data.
 To date, only a few studies have examined the rationality concerning the definition of TACE failure/refractoriness, although the concept has been introduced and applied in many TACE-related clinical trials.
 This review focuses on some of the issues related to different versions of TACE failure/refractoriness, the rationality of related definitions, and the feasibility of continuing TACE after so-called failure/refractoriness based on published evidence.
 A suggestion to re-define TAEC failure/refractoriness is also put forward.